 Overview

-This is the first tool upgrade driven by the Tool Purchasing Philosophy — the original cheap ratcheting jack stands have reached their limit because their base design is incompatible with a coated floor.
+This is the first tool upgrade driven by the Tool Purchasing Philosophy — the original cheap ratcheting jack stands have reached their limit on safety and capacity.

 Requirements